 Signs of Water Damage on Hardwood Floors

 Hardwood floors are beautiful but vulnerable to water damage.
+Wood floors, in general, can suffer from warping, discoloration, and structural issues when exposed to moisture.
 Cupping and crowning, which show as raised edges or centers of boards, are common indicators.

 Another sign is discoloration, which may appear as dark spots or stains.
 These often signal prolonged exposure to moisture.

 Lastly, check for gaps or separation between floorboards.
-Moisture expands wood but can retract and leave noticeable gaps as it dries.
-Identifying these signs early can preserve your floors' longevity.
+Moisture expands wood, but it can also retract, leaving noticeable gaps as it dries.
+Identifying these signs early can preserve your floors’ longevity.

 Structural Issues and Utility Bill Increases

-Water damage doesn't only affect surfaces; it can severely compromise your property's structure.
-Wooden beams, walls, and foundations risk weakening over time.
+Water damage doesn’t only affect surfaces; it can severely compromise your property’s structure.
+Wooden beams, walls, and foundations are at risk of weakening over time.

-Structural problems can cause doors and windows to stick or not close properly.
+Structural issues can cause doors and windows to stick or fail to close correctly.
 This occurs as the property settles due to weakened areas.

 Unexpected spikes in utility bills may also indicate unseen water leaks.
 When water seeps where it shouldn’t, it increases usage, leading to higher costs.
 Addressing water leaks promptly can prevent further structural deterioration and manage utility expenses effectively.